KimothiA/PGP-AIML-GreatLearning/README.md

 # PGP-AIML-GreatLearning
 Projects undertaken as part of the PGP in Artificial Intelligence and Machine Learning 2019-20.
 These are elementary projects and should be viewed as driving learning value.

+The folder Code contains all relevant codes
+The folder Data contains all input datasets

 The list of projects completed can be found here: https://eportfolio.greatlearning.in/abhinav-kimothi

 01. Applied Statistics